ChrisK-1616/GLECalc-CSharp/README.md

 - <b>Program.cs</b> located in project <b>SimpleCalculator.API</b>
 - <b>Controllers/SimpleCalculatorController.cs</b> located in project <b>SimpleCalculator.API</b>

+The SimpleCalculator class library and associated unit tests, the ASPNET Core Web API and the relevant elements of the Angular UI app has been built using .Net Core 7.0.
+This will need to be installed in order to run the solution.

 <h3>API Testing:-</h3> The API element of the solution (found in project <b>SimpleCalculator.API</b>) utilises the Swagger middleware to allow
 testing of the API project through Visual Studio and a suitable browser, please use either the "Https" or "Http" run configurations for this.

 <h3>API Constraints</h3> The API does not implement authentication/authorisation, logging or versioning since this is a small API that would
 not currently benefit from these.
 They can be introduced in the future but will increase the complexity of the solution greatly for currently very little advantage.

+The package "Microsoft.AspNetCore.Cors" (v2.2.0) has been used to get over issues of CORS protection when connecting to the API through the Angular app.
+This requires the Angular app to be served using port 12864 so the CORS protection can be circumvented when testing the development version of the applications.

+To deploy the API ensure it is listening on <code>localhost:5000</code> as this is the host address for the endpoints which are coded in the
+Angular app service.
+This can quickly be achieved by running the <code>SimpleCalculator.API.exe</code> executable that is built by Visual
+Studio and is located in the "bin/Debug/net7.0" folder of the "SimpleCalculator.API" project.
+This should result in the API listening on the correct host and port.

+<h3>SimpleCalculator UI - Angular App</h3> The web-based front end is implemented using:-

+<p><br>Angular CLI: 15.2.5<br>
+Node: 18.16.1<br>
+Package Manager: npm 9.7.2<br>
+Angular: 15.2.6<br>
+rxjs: 7.8.0<br>
+typescript: 4.9.5<br><br></p>